mahuntington/IDEXX-Notes/javascript.md

 var bar = 1;
 ```

-Variables can be reassigned to any other value by omitting the var keyword
+Reassignment is done by omitting the var keyword.
+Variables are loosely typed (can be reassigned to any other value, regardless of their initial value)

 ```javascript
 var foo = 'a string';